prabhakarlab/MO2GP/README.md

 Finally, the quality of the embeddings is evaluated using a silhouette score to assess how well the features separate the shape classes.

 In this tutorial, we set **n_interp** to 250 points, **scale** the shapes by perimeter so that all shapes have the same perimeter length, and used **num_smooth = 0**.<br>
-However, users are able to adjust and optimize the parameters accordingly.<br>

 ```python
 # Load the contour file
 with open("User_Path\\contour_simulation_list_18groups_2160.pkl", "rb") as f: